An Exploration of the Difference Between Leadership and Management

 The flip side of this coin is that leaders and managers also get to reap the benefits of accountability and take the glory of success (as long as they first carry the burden of responsibility, of course).

-Be the best manager or leader you can be — With Pumble
+Be the best manager or leader you can be — with Pumble

 Rhonda Y Williams